 It all started with simply wanting a pot of old fashioned pinto beans, like my grandfather used to make.
 Then I added some Savannah Sausage Company Andouille Sausage.
 I happened to have some left over rice.
-Put it all together, and it was a surprisingly amazing dish.
+Put it all together, and it was awesome.
 I’m sure it was the sausage that made the dish.

 Let’s talk about the sausage.
 Growing up, my grandmother was Bavarian, from southern Germany.
 This means we always had kielbasa in the house.
 Then I lived in a Polish neighborhood for many years.
 And visiting New Orleans, I love creole sausage.
 What I’m saying is I’m no sausage expert, but it’s nothing new either.
-These days for health reasons, we avoid meats cured with added nitrates.
-It’s so challenging to find any lunch meat, breakfast meat, bacon, sausage, that’s uncured.
+These days I avoid cured meats because they have high nitrates.
+It’s challenging to find any lunch meat, breakfast meat, bacon, sausage, that’s uncured.
 Until we found Savannah Sausage Company Andouille Sausage.
 Wow, this andouille sausage pops with amazing New Orleans-style andouille flavor… it made the dish!

 Secret trick from mom: How to de-gas the beans so you don’t fart